-The Museum is a must see in our opinion.
-Perfect for a rainy day, or even a summer scorcher to get out if the heat.
+The Museum is a must-see in our opinion.
+Perfect for a rainy day, or even a summer scorcher to get out of the heat.
 You need a minimum of half a day here and expect it to be quite tiring.

 The Metropolitan Museum of Art – $25.00

 Just across the Park is the Metropolitan Museum of Art, or affectionately the MET.
 This is another sprawling giant of a museum and another easy half day.
 Most people think of the MET as an art Gallery but it is anything but.
 It is quite unlike any art museum you can imagine.

 Yes, there are some galleries, host to some of the finest works of art in the world.
 But there is so much more as well.
 The MET is a display of the entirety of human culture.
 Cave Painting, Ancient Egyptian Tombs, Ming Dynasty Art, Medieval Art, armor and weapons, European masterpieces, and some of the best modern artists.
 It is an incredible collection of all things of human creation.
 This is anything but a few old paintings!
 But yeah, they have those too, Rembrandt, El Greco, Turner, Van Gogh, Picasso, Renoir, Monet, to name a few.

 There is also an amazing roof terrace with stunning views over the Park and Manhattan Skyline.

 While the Met and Natural History Museum are sprawling labyrinths of discovery the MOMA is far more compact and accessible.
 It is nonetheless as powerful though and houses some really fabulous works.
 The Term Modern Art is often misconstrued, most people think it means contemporary, as is what we make today, which is often rubbish